 The Rise of Drones

 As its military modernization has progressed and its position as a global arms exporter has expanded, China has carefully factored unmanned systems into its strategic planning.
-In its 2015 Defense White Paper, Beijing noted that “military affairs [are] proceeding to a new stage” and that “[l]ong-range, precise, smart, stealthy and unmanned weapons and equipment are becoming increasingly sophisticated.”
-President Xi further remarked in March 2016 that “UAVs are important operational forces for the modern battlefield.”
+President Xi remarked in March 2016 that “UAVs are important operational forces for the modern battlefield.”
+Additionally, China’s 2019 defense white paper states that “there is a prevailing trend to develop long-range precision, intelligent, stealthy or unmanned weaponry or equipment” and added that “intelligent warfare is on the horizon.”

-While there are no reports of the People’s Liberation Army (PLA) carrying out drone strikes, Beijing has utilized drones in a number of non-combat scenarios.
-Following the 2008 Sichuan Earthquake, China used drones to support various human assistance/disaster relief operations.
+While there are no reports of the Chinese military carrying out drone strikes, Beijing has utilized drones in a number of non-combat scenarios.
+Following the 2008 Sichuan Earthquake, China used drones to support various humanitarian assistance/disaster relief operations.
 Chinese law enforcement has also employed drones to conduct surveillance operations in Xinjiang.
 In October 2017, China carried out a test flight of an amphibious drone that could potentially ferry supplies to military installations in the South China Sea.
 More recently, In September 2019, China’s Ministry of Natural Resources deployed a network of drones to the South China Sea to surveil and establish a drone communication system of air and land-based UAVs.

 How the CH-5 Drone Stacks Up

 While China produces several types of UAVs, its multi-role strike capable drones see the most widespread use overseas.
 To better serve the growing needs of the international market, China developed the Caihong 5 (CH-5) Rainbow.
 The new strike-capable UAV is now production ready, and is expected to compete with American Reaper and Israeli Heron TP.